lorefnon/ts-sql-codegen/README.md

 This utility is expected to be used in a database-first workflow, where the developers first plan and implement the database level changes, and then adapt their code for the updated schema.

 1. Use a database migration system for versioned database schema evolution.
 You are free to choose a migration utility that you like (eg. dbmate, liquibase, flyway etc.) - if you are starting out we recommend dbmate, a simple and easy to use solution.
-2. Integrate the following steps into your build lifecycle
+1. Integrate the following steps into your build lifecycle
     1. Use migration utility to update database schema eg. `dbmate up`
     1. Dump yaml representation of schema through tbls eg. `tbls out postgres://localhost:5432/mydb -t yaml -o schema.yaml`
-    1. Generate code using ts-sql-codegen eg. `ts-sql-codegen --schema ./schema.yaml # additional options`
+    1. Generate code using ts-sql-codegen eg. `ts-sql-codegen --schema ./schema.yaml --remove-extraneous`
+1. Use generated table mappers in your application

 ## Recipies